Maxim gun: Use in colonial warfare (1886–1914)

 A larger-calibre version of the Maxim, firing a one-pound shell, was built by Maxim-Nordenfeldt.
 This was known in the Second Boer War (in South Africa) as the Pom-Pom from its sound.
-The Boers' "one-pounder" Maxim-Nordenfeldt was a large caliber, belt-fed, water-cooled "auto cannon" that fired explosive rounds (smokeless ammunition) at 450 rounds per minute.
+The Boers' "one-pounder" Maxim-Nordenfeldt was a large-caliber, belt-fed, water-cooled "auto cannon" that fired explosive rounds (smokeless ammunition) at 450 rounds per minute.

 The Maxim gun was also used in the Anglo-Aro War (in present-day Nigeria) of 1901–1902.

 National and military authorities were reluctant to adopt the weapon, and Maxim's company initially had some trouble convincing European governments of the weapon's efficiency.
 Soldiers generally held a great mistrust of machine guns due to their tendency to jam.
 In the 1906 version of his book Small Wars, Charles Callwell says of machine guns: "The older forms are not suitable as a rule... they jammed at Ulundi, they jammed at Dogali, they jammed at Abu Klea and Tofrek, in some cases with unfortunate results."
 However, the Maxim was far more reliable than its contemporaries.
 A more immediate problem was that, initially, its position was easily given away by the clouds of smoke that the gun produced (although the same was true of artillery pieces and units of troops that the machine gun was intended to replace or supplement, so this wasn't viewed as a particular drawback by the early users).
 The advent of smokeless powder (developed by, among others, Hiram's brother Hudson Maxim), helped to change this.

 The weapon was adopted by the British Army under the guidance of Sir Garnet Wolseley, who had been appointed Commander-in-Chief of the British Army in 1888.
 In October that year, he placed an order of 120 rifle-calibre Maxims using the same .577/450 ammunition as the Martini–Henry rifles.
 Wolseley had previously led military expeditions in Africa (the Ashanti war and the Gordon Relief Expedition in 1884–85) and had a reputation for being a strong subscriber to military innovation and reform, which he demonstrated in Africa.
 There he used machine guns, explored other unconventional ideas, and founded an Egyptian camel corps.

-The gun's design was also purchased and used by several other European countries.
+The gun's design was also purchased and used by several other European countries, such as Austria-Hungary, Italy, Switzerland, and Russia.